 We have our own hospital operating under the umbrella of Scheurer Healthcare Network which includes Country Bay Village, Country Gardens Assisted Living, Scheurer Family Vision Center, Ambulance Service and Medical Clinics here and in surrounding towns.

 Pigeon has a lot to offer the surrounding areas for shopping.
-We have a full service grocery store, a hardware store, a women’s clothing store, an auto supply, a gift shop, a lumber yard, a general supply store, a veterinarian, a meat processor, a car dealership, two pharmacy’s, a flower shop, two tractor dealers, two chiropractors, two barbers, three beauty shops, three plumbers, three gas stations, four insurance offices, four banks, three assisted living centers and four restaurants.
+We have a full service grocery store, a hardware store, a women’s clothing store, an auto supply, a gift shop, a lumber yard, a general supply store, a veterinarian, a meat processor, a car dealership, two pharmacy’s, a flower shop, two chiropractors, two barbers, three beauty shops, three plumbers, three gas stations, four insurance offices, four banks, three assisted living centers and three restaurants.
 We also have a local library which serves 4 townships.

 As for recreation the Village of Pigeon has a beautiful park complex consisting of six ball diamonds, bandshell, two pavilions and picnic tables, playground area featuring a playscape, snow hill and a tractor pulling track.

 Would you like to learn more about the Village of Pigeon?
 Whether you're looking for a new place to put down roots or just passing through, give us a call or drop by the office and we will be more than happy to address your requests.